gosub-com/Zurfur/README.md

         myList.For @a =>
         {
             if a < 1
-                { continue }    // Continue in the lambda
+                continue    // Continue in the lambda
             if a > 10
-                { break }       // Break out of the lambda
-            if a == 3
+                break       // Break out of the lambda if a == 3
-                { return false} // Return out of the function, not the lambda }
+                return false // Return out of the function, not the lambda }
         return true
     }